Bohemian waxwing: Description

+Compared to the nominate subspecies, eastern B. g. centralasiae is paler, greyer and has little reddish-brown behind the bill.
+The American subspecies B. g. pallidiceps has more colouring on the cheeks and forehead than the nominate form and is otherwise generally duller in appearance.

 The soft, dense feathers are kept in good condition by preening.
 The red waxy tips are the extended and flattened ends of feather shafts, pigmented with astaxanthin and enclosed in a transparent sheath.
 A study of the cedar waxwings showed that the red tips are few or absent until the third year of life for that related species.
 All adult waxwings have a complete moult annually between August and January.
 Juveniles moult at the same time but retain their flight and some other wing feathers.

-The female Bohemian waxwing is very similar to the male, but has a narrower yellow terminal band to the tail, a less defined lower edge to the black throat and slightly less distinctive wing markings.
-Juveniles are duller than adults, with whiter underparts, only a few red wing tips, no black on the throat and a smaller black face mask.
-Compared to the nominate subspecies, eastern B. g. centralasiae is paler, greyer and has little reddish-brown behind the bill.
-The American subspecies B. g. pallidiceps has more colouring on the cheeks and forehead than the nominate form and is otherwise generally duller in appearance.

 The range of the Bohemian waxwing overlaps those of both the other members of the genus.
-The cedar waxwing is smaller than the Bohemian; it has browner upperparts, a white undertail and a white line above the black eye patch.
+The cedar waxwing is smaller than the Bohemian; it has browner upperparts, a white undertail and a white line above the black eye patch, and lacks the white and yellow marks on the wings.
 Adult cedar waxwings have a yellowish belly, and all ages have less strongly patterned wings than the Bohemian waxwing.
-The Japanese waxwing is easily distinguished from its relatives; it has a red terminal band to the tail, the black mask extends up the rear of the crest, and there is no yellow stripe or red tips on the wings.
+The Japanese waxwing is easily distinguished from its relatives; it has a red terminal band to the tail, the black mask extends up the rear of the crest, and there is no yellow stripe and few or no red tips on the wings.

 The Bohemian waxwing's call is a high trill sirrrr.
 It is less wavering and lower-pitched than that of the cedar waxwing, and longer and lower-pitched than the call of the Japanese waxwing.
 Other calls are just variants of the main vocalisation; a quieter version is used by chicks to call parents, and courtship calls, also given during nest construction, have a particularly large frequency range.
 Although not a call as such, when a flock takes off or lands, the wings make a distinctive rattling sound that can be heard 30 m away.